israelrbb/HSA_Projects/hsaGUI/README.md

-    -main.py Deals with intial launch and UI handling of our app -utils.py Contains helper functions for main.py not to overload our main file -/images Folder with images used within the main program to display UI elements
+    -main.py Deals with intial launch and UI handling of our app -utils.py Contains helper functions for main.py not to overload our main file -/images Folder with images used within the main program to display UI elements -/currVersionImage Folder with sample images of how the APP looks like at a specific state

 ## Python to EXE Tool
 	$ python -m auto_py_to_exe